 - For the Michigan investments and relating to expenses in the State: salary, payroll and other taxes, operating expense, capital expenditures, and legal/audit expenses

 The following responses are the aggregate summing of the responses provided directly by the fund managers in the programs.

-- Fund Managers in Venture Michigan Fund I (“VMF I”) and Venture Michigan Fund II (“VMF II”) have invested $187.3 million to 46 unique portfolio companies.
+- Fund Managers in Venture Michigan Fund I (“VMF I”) and Venture Michigan Fund II (“VMF II”) have invested $264.5 million to 56 unique portfolio companies.
 Note there are several Michigan companies that have received investments from fund managers in VMF I as well as VMF II.
 Any potential overlap in metrics has been accounted for in the aforementioned data and the data metrics below.

-- Approximately $185 million in cost of goods sold were appropriated in the State of Michigan
+- Approximately $175.4 million in cost of goods sold were appropriated in the State of Michigan in calendar year 2018

-- The approximate payroll expense for the VMF I and VMF II underlying fund managers and the subsequent portfolio company employees was approximately $147.0 million for the prior 12 month period ending March 31, 2016.
+- The approximate payroll expense for the VMF I and VMF II underlying fund managers and the subsequent portfolio company employees was approximately $128.1 million for calendar year 2018.

-- In total, the positive financial impact on the State of Michigan is approximately $332 million on an annual basis.
+- In total, the positive financial impact on the State of Michigan is approximately $303.5 million in 2018.

 Venture Michigan Fund I

-- Overall, $1.0 billion of equity has been invested into 31 portfolio Michigan-based companies.1 This represents a 7.58x leveraging of the VMF I’s underlying fund manager investment of $133.4 million.
+- Overall, $1.3 billion of equity has been invested into 34 Michigan-based portfolio companies.1 This represents a 7.85x leveraging of the VMF I’s underlying fund manager investment of $169.6 million.

 - These portfolio companies have exposure across the following sectors: life sciences, manufacturing, healthcare, IT, application software and cleantech.